davidb2/davidb2.github.io-old/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi.
-I am an undergraduate student at the University of Illinois at Urbana-Champaign studying Mathematics and Computer Science.
+I completed my undergraduate degrees at the University of Illinois at Urbana-Champaign studying Mathematics and Computer Science.
 Most of my work and study is geared towards randomness, computation, and biological applications.